kutmur/UrbanRay3D/README.md

 # UrbanRay3D
-Açıklama: A MATLAB-compatible urban signal coverage modeling tool using real-world city data and ray-tracing.
+A MATLAB-compatible urban signal coverage modeling tool using real-world city data and ray-tracing.